January 4th, 2023

-Something that I know will never fail in bringing me joy is wandering the aisles of Target.
+Something that I know will never fail to bring me joy is wandering the aisles of Target.
 Immediately after my divorce, I drove myself straight to Target and Target did not fail me.
 This is a phenomenon that many of us experience.
 Either just walking around a store and looking, adding items to an online shopping cart, and/or the actual act of purchasing an item(s).

 One of the main reasons retail therapy, or emotional spending, can help us feel happier is because it helps us feel in control.